What is the UKMLA

 What is the UKMLA?

-From early 2023 international medical graduates will be required to pass the MLA.
+The UKMLA is a new exam that international medical graduates will be required to pass from early 2023.
 And all UK medical students graduating in 2024 will need to sit the exam as part of their degree before they can join the medical register.

 What is the format of the MLA?